 William Taylor Jr. is a San Francisco-based poet, painter, drinker, and professional layabout.
 He is an Acker Award recipient and Pushcart Prize nominee who has been featured in numerous print & web publications including The New York Quarterly, The Chiron Review, and Catamaran Literary Reader, as well as being a repeat and favorite contributor to our own Poetic Pinup Revue.
 He has published several poetry collections including To Break the Heart of the Sun, The Blood of A Tourist, Broken When We Got Here, and most recently the chapbook Music For Ghosts, as well as the prose collection An Age of Monsters.

-He is also the man responsible for this amazing painting he surprised me with based on an image from the ‘Feline’ gallery, which he graciously donated along with signed copies of a stack of his books for a fundraiser we ran benefitting No Kid Hungry
+He is also the man responsible for this amazing painting he surprised me with based on an image from the ‘Feline’ gallery, which he graciously donated along with signed copies of a stack of his books for a fundraiser auction we ran.

 and someone I am honored to call a friend.